spectralDNS/shenfun/docs/paper/paper.md

 ``Shenfun`` is a toolbox for automating the spectral Galerkin method.
-The user interface to ``shenfun`` is very similar to FEniCS (https://fenicsproject.org), but applications are limited to simple, yet multi-dimensional, tensor product grids.
+The user interface to ``shenfun`` is very similar to FEniCS (https://fenicsproject.org), but applications are limited to simple, yet multidimensional, tensor product grids.

-With ``shenfun`` one can solve a wide range of PDEs, where one dimension can be inhomogeneous, with the remaining required to be periodic.
+With ``shenfun`` one can solve a wide range of PDEs, with the limitation that one dimension can be inhomogeneous (with Dirichlet/Neumann type boundaries), whereas the remaining are required to be periodic.
 The periodic dimensions are discretized using Fourier exponentials as basis functions.
 For the inhomogeneous direction, we use combinations of Chebyshev or Legendre polynomials, as described by J. Shen [@shen95; @shen94].